mmmmpf/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
-Make a time series plot (i.e. ???????????????? = "????") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r
 meanStepsPerInterval <- aggregate(activity$steps, list(interval=activity$interval), FUN = mean, na.rm=TRUE)